bacrossland/word-search/README.md

 Word-Search can be configured by changing the parameters in the config/word_search.yaml file.
 Configuration options are as follows:

 	dictionary_path = path to the dictionary file. token_size = size of the token to create.
 Must be an Integer greater than zero (0). char_clean = type of characters to remove from the tokens.
 If left blank none will be removed.
 				Spaces will always be removed.
 Options: numbers, non-word, both. output_dir = the directory to output the questions.txt and answers.txt files.
 Default is tmp. token_filename = name of the token output file.
 Default is questions.txt. word_filename = name of the values output file.
 Default is answers.txt.

 ### Benchmark

 Word-Search was written and tested with Ruby 1.9.3.
 Testing and benchmarking was done against a system running Fedora 18 with an Intel Core i7 - 3630QM, 2.4GHz processor and 8GB RAM.
-The token size was 4 and char_clean was set to "both".
+The token_size was 4, char_clean was set to "both", and dictionary_path used the provided data/words.txt file.

 To run the benchmark test on your system use the follow: